parsehex/ab-bot/README.md

 In FFA it can also run as a protecting bot, sticking to a player and defending the player from enemies.

-The bots will detect if there are no active players, and stop playing to prevent eating unnecessary CPU usage.
+By default, the bots will detect if there are no active players, and stop playing to prevent eating unnecessary CPU usage.
+If you don't want this, please use the `--noIdle` parameter.

-# Building
+## Building

 You'll need Node v22, and the gulp-cli.